 Vivint Outdoor Camera Pro and AI-Based Smart Sentry:

 In April 2019, Vivint introduced a new outdoor camera—and it’s fantastic.
-It has 4K Ultra HD capability, with high dynamic range and 40 feet of night vision.
-The field of view is 140 degrees.
+It has 4K Ultra HD capability, with high dynamic range and a field of view is 140 degrees.
 With a pinch, we were able to zoom into the scene with minimal loss in detail.
 Two far-field microphones with echo canceling provided clear audio.
 It’s was also equipped with two-way talk and a siren.

 The camera offers a Smart Sentry function that sends a smartphone notification when it detects somebody lurking in the driveway.
 To avoid false alarms, we used the app to draw boundaries to establish where I want the camera to look or disregard.
 The camera’s built-in intelligence can differentiate between a human being and a passing car or swaying tree.
 If it detects a person, a sound is emitted, and a ring of red light illuminates around the lens.
 The effect is that intruders look up just in time for a photo to be snapped and sent to our phone.